-Recommended Action Items: If the school wants it, restore the Outdoor Classroom access and facilities, otherwise remove the old signage.
-Regardless of school plans, create a trail off Elm St frontage to loop down to the pond for nature observation.
-Then place town ownership, conservation rules and trails signage.
+Recreation potential: Regardless of school plans, create a trail off Elm St frontage to loop down to the pond for nature observation.
+Include any new trail in Medfield Trails system and post trail map QR code signage.

-12. Name of area: Wheelock School and fields
+15. Name of area: Wheelock School and fields